 Canoes, kayaks and sailboards are welcome at Deep Reach.
 Use the wide access steps for entry of watercraft.
 Motorised watercraft of any kind are not permitted so as not to anger the Warlu serpent, disrupt other vessels, damage the banks and threaten riverine wildlife.
 Fishing is allowed, however be mindful of other users.
 To launch watercraft, there is a 300m walk from the car park to the river access points.

 There are a number of walk trails within the Park.
 Protect yourself from the sun, wear appropriate clothing and sturdy shoes and take a litre of water for each person for each hour of walking regardless of the season.
 Be especially mindful in summer as temperatures are often above 40C.
-Longer walks are not recommended between October and March/April.
+Longer walks are not recommended between October, March and April.

 Walk Trails include:

 Class 2.
 750m return.
 Allow 30 minutes.

 Cliff Lookout Link Trail

 Class 4.
 8km return.
 Allow three hours.

 This trail links the Homestead with Cliff Lookout.
 It traverses the Millstream Delta wetlands before winding along the cliff top adjacent to the Fortescue River.